Mubaraq2023/Data-Analysis-Projects/Kaggle NVIDIA GPU Data Analysis/README.md

 # NVIDIA GPU Synthetic Sales Analysis

-Exploratory data analysis of a synthetic NVIDIA GPU sales dataset, uncovering trends in revenue, pricing, customer segments and inventory health.
+Exploratory Data Analysis of a synthetic NVIDIA GPU sales dataset, uncovering trends in revenue, pricing, customer segments and inventory health.

 ## Overview

 This project analyzes a synthetic dataset of NVIDIA GPU sales transactions to answer practical business questions about pricing, revenue and customer behavior.
-It covers data cleaning, exploratory data analysis (EDA) and a set of business-focused investigations, such as which GPU family drives the most revenue, which sales channel gives the best return and whether bundles or longer warranties are worth offering.
+It covers Data Cleaning, Exploratory Data Analysis (EDA) and a set of business-focused investigations, such as which GPU family drives the most revenue, which sales channel gives the best return and whether bundles or longer warranties are worth offering.

-The notebook is written for anyone who wants a worked example of an end-to-end EDA workflow on sales data — from loading and validating a raw CSV to producing a summary dashboard of key metrics.
+The notebook is written for anyone who wants a worked example of an end-to-end EDA workflow on sales data, from loading and validating a raw CSV to producing a summary dashboard of key metrics.

 ## Key Features